abdrahmandiab/abdrahmandiab/README.md

   - The goal: extend Mozilla's `mozregression` approach to work with *any* GUI application, using computer-use agents to visually identify and isolate UI regressions.

-  - Think: an AI that can tell you "the bug was introduced in commit #xxxxx" by actually *using* the software across versions.

   **Expected end date for Masters Program:** Summer Semester 2026 (Extensible to WS27)

 ---